-Nine out of 52 field interviews documented in RMS failed to provide sufficient documentation for IOARS (17.3 percent).
+Ten out of 90 field interviews documented in RMS failed to provide sufficient documentation for IOARS (11.1 percent).
 Officers included narratives that did not provide the specific, observable facts that the officer used to establish IOARS prior to initiating the stop.
 Most of the documentation failures were because officers did not indicate the suspected crime for which the individual was being questioned or the facts that led officers to stop the person for the crime they were investigating.

 No-action encounters continue to be the least frequently documented type of encounter.
-Ten of the 18 no-action encounters in the sample failed to include sufficient IOARS for the stop (55.6 percent).
-Of these encounters three did not provide narrative information for the stop and seven provided stop justifications that describe officers looking for a crime suspect based on a description, stopping individuals that only partially met the description, and then releasing the individuals once officers determined the other description elements were not present.
+Four of the 15 noaction encounters in the sample failed to include sufficient IOARS for the stop (26.7 percent).
+Of these encounters, one did not provide narrative information for the stop and three provided stop justifications that describe officers looking for a crime suspect based on a description, stopping individuals that only partially met the description, and then releasing the individuals once officers determined the other description elements were not present.

-Just over two-thirds of encounters where a citation or warning was documented without a corresponding contact summary in TraCS or field interview information in RMS failed to meet the IOARS standard (26 out of 38 encounters).
-Seventeen of the encounters in this group were missing a narrative about the reason for initiating the stop.
+Most of encounters where a citation or warning was documented without a corresponding contact summary in TraCS or field interview information in RMS, failed to meet the IOARS standard (14 out of 15 encounters).
+Eleven of the encounters in this group were missing a narrative about the reason for initiating the stop, likely due to lack of corresponding documentation in TraCS or RMS with a matching encounter identifier (i.e., CAD number).

 Table 5 displays the stops in the stop sample by district with the percentage of stops in that district that met the IOARS documentation standard.
-The percentage of encounters with documented IOARS occurring in each district ranged from 83.1 percent (District 2) to 100.0 percent (District 1).
+The percentage of encounters with documented IOARS occurring in each district ranged from 53.9 percent (District 1) to 96.7 percent (District 5).